Call Today

 • Prepare your space before bringing in your vegetable.
 If you grow your vegetables on a windowsill, be sure to properly prepare the floor below for dripping water.

-• Plants need adequate amounts of light in order to grow to their full potential.
+• Plants need adequate amounts of light to grow to their full potential.
 While direct sunlight can be natural and beneficial, the winter months may require extra growing light.
 A sunroom can provide enough light, but grow lights can be used to supplement and are available with different types of bulbs.
 Be sure to research which light would be right for your plants.

 Create an Indoor Sunroom Garden with Patio Enclosures